-To reduce the odds of being the next security incident news story, many organizations are taking steps to make sure that their APIs are not vulnerable to exposing personally identifiable information (PII).
-This blog will walk through the discovery of a Broken Object Level Authorization vulnerability (OWASP API1) by the CQ Prime Threat Research Team that could be used to exfiltrate customer data.
+New threat research for API security, this blog walks through the discovery of a Broken Object Level Authorization or BOLA vulnerability (OWASP API1) by the CQ Prime Threat Research Team that could be used to exfiltrate sensitive (customer) data.

 It’s well known that attackers can use stolen PII to apply for credit card accounts, government benefits, and loans in the victim’s name.
 This identity theft can damage not only an individual’s credit and inflict harm that takes years to undo, but negatively impact an organization’s reputation and brand.

 - Data from the Federal Trade Commission (FTC) show 343,625 fraud reports related to COVID-19 and government stimulus payments were filed between 2020 to 2022.

 - The rapid move to online shopping has its fair share of benefits, but the resulting increase in card-not-present (CNP) transactions, which account of all debit transactions, has led to a surge in CNP fraud.

 - The advent of new, less monitored marketplace platforms from food delivery platforms to social networking sites to dating apps have been popping up everywhere — making them easy targets for identity thieves.

 - According to a report by the US-based Identity Theft Resource Center (ITRC), the first nine months of 2021 saw a 17% rise in the number of businesses experiencing data breaches.
 These breaches are one of the prime sources of identity theft.

 APIs Facilitate PII Access